jimburton/scrabble/chapters/Chapter8.md

 worked on the exercises you have been introduced to a number of widely-used language extensions and modern idiomatic approaches based on libraries like `aeson` and `lens-simple`.
-Despite providing quite a bit of functionality, there are fewer than 2400 lines of code in the final project.
+Despite providing quite a bit of functionality, there are fewer than 2400 lines of Haskell code in the final project.
 This says something about the conciseness of Haskell in particular and the power of the functional approach in general.
 Functional style, including as it does higher-order functions